Finding Items

 The library doesn’t have the book I want.
 Is there any way I can get it?

 We often borrow books or articles from other libraries to help you get all the resources you need.
-You can fill out a form online (the link to InterLibrary Loan Request Form is on the library's home page), or stop by the library and fill out a form.
-You'll need to know the title and author and whatever other information you can provide to help us find the right item quickly.
+You can fill out a form online or stop by the library and fill out a form.
+You’ll need to know the title and author and whatever other information you can provide to help us find the right item quickly.
 It usually takes a minimum of a couple of business days to locate an article and at least a week to receive a book through the mail, so submit your form well before your project is due!
 There is a processing charge of one dollar per article request and three dollars per book request.
 There is also a limit of five requests per day and 25 per year.

 Where are Videos, DVDs, CDs, and Tapes?